Heart Failure: Eating a Healthy Diet

 Your doctor might recommend a multivitamin/mineral supplement if you are undernourished or cannot completely meet your nutritional needs through food.

 If you take a diuretic (water pill) for heart failure, this medicine might change your dietary needs for potassium, magnesium, calcium, and zinc.
 Ask your doctor if you should take supplements or eat certain foods to get enough of these minerals.

-Magnesium.
-Just like potassium, blood levels of magnesium are generally low with extensive diuretic use.
+As with potassium, blood levels of magnesium are typically low with extensive diuretic use.
 Magnesium plays a role in holding on to potassium in the body.
 So if you need to replenish potassium, you need to consume enough magnesium also to optimize the body's ability to retain the potassium you are consuming.

 Good food sources of magnesium include seeds, nuts, legumes, unmilled cereal grains, and dark green vegetables.

-Calcium and zinc.
 Long-term use of diuretics can also deplete your body of calcium and zinc.
 Adequate calcium must also be consumed to prevent bone loss, which can occur in people who are not able to be physically active.
-Good food sources of calcium include milk and milk products, calcium-fortified foods and beverages, broccoli, greens, and kale.
-Good food sources of zinc include meat, fish (especially oysters), poultry, and milk and milk products.
+Good food sources of calcium include milk and milk products, calcium-fortified foods and beverages, broccoli, and kale.
+Good food sources of zinc include meat, nuts, legumes, fish (especially oysters), poultry, and milk and milk products.